geoioannou/BSBS/README.md

-# Improving the Convergence Speed of Deep Networks with Biased Sampling
+# Improving the Convergence Speed of Deep Neural Networks with Biased Sampling

 ## Abstract